How Does Pinnacle Recovery Address Opiate Addiction?

 - Inpatient treatment

 In addition the clinical services above, a combination of integrative treatment options are offered at Pinnacle.
 They include ranging from cognitive-behavioral therapy to family therapy, and nutrition support to experiential therapy.
 The goal is to develop the best possible treatment plan for your unique needs.
 If you are suffering from opioid addiction and a co-occurring mental health disorder, these will be treated simultaneously.

 The role of co-occurring disorders is prominent in opioid addiction.
 If you began using opioids to numb the emotional pain associated with past trauma, your treatment plan will focus on both of these areas.
 As you take back control over your addiction, you will work through the trauma that led you to use.
 You will learn healthier coping skills as you continue to set positive goals.

 How Long Is Rehab for Opioid and Heroin Addiction?

 Your treatment plan will adapt to your changing needs, so there is no definitive number of days, weeks, or months.
 Everyone’s experience is different, giving each individual the best possible chance of remaining sober.

 The length of treatment depends on a number of factors, including the program you participate in and the severity of your addiction.Although most individuals addicted to opioids will participate in our inpatient program, some clients benefit from our outpatient program.

 Treatment Could Save Your Life

-At Pinnacle Recovery, we help people regain control of their lives, building the type of future they deserve.
-Although seeking help may seem overwhelming, seeking treatment could save your life.
-Far too many individuals’ lives have been cut short due to opioid addiction.
+At Pinnacle Recovery, we help people regain control of their lives and build the type of future they deserve.
+Although seeking help may seem overwhelming, calling a treatment center today could save your life.
+Far too many individuals’ lives have been cut short due to opioid addiction and overdose.